Editing, Consultation, and Workshops

 - Poetry (single poems, groups of poems, chapbook length manuscripts, and full-length manuscripts)

-- Various other small jobs (such as press releases, bios, artist statements, etc)
+- Various other small jobs (such as reviews, press releases, bios, articles, artist statements, etc)

-"Conyer is an intuitive editor who pays attention to the spirit of the poems she works on.
-Her edits, while rooted in a knowledge of the English arts, pay attention to the individual voice.
-Spaces, line breaks, and punctuation are as important to her as the words that they frame, and for a poet looking for feedback, this aspect is critical.
-I’d work with Conyer again in a heartbeat.
-After all, the last poem of mine that Conyer helped edit went on to win 2020 POWER OF THE POETS!"
+“Conyer is an intuitive editor who pays attention to the soul of the poems and manuscripts she edits.
+Her editorial style, rooted in a true knowledge of the English arts, pays attention to the individual voice and helps to shape that voice in the context of contemporary poetic practices.
+Space, enjambment, punctuation and conceptual through-lines are as important to Conyer as the words that frame them; and for a poet looking for developmental feedback, these aspects are critical.
+I’d work with Conyer again in a heartbeat.”

 "Conyer edited my poetry chapbook, and what an encouraging and helpful experience it was.
 I was reticent to share this particular project with anyone, as the work was very personal to me and explored sensitive topics.
 My experience with her as an editor was that she was able to pinpoint my intention with the work, celebrate the parts that hit the mark, and provide sage advice on the parts that required paring back and honing.
 She suggested structural changes in the project that made perfect sense.
 She has an acute attunement to pacing and emotional build-up.
 It wasn’t until after having this chapbook edited by Conyer that I felt comfortable sharing or submitting it.
 Entrusting my work with Conyer not only made me feel more confident in my writing—her advice will help me shape my work in the future."